PET CORNER

 by Lisa Schade of ICARE

 Pet owners are being asked to take special precautions to make sure their pets don’t run away during the upcoming Independence Day holiday celebrations.
-The Fourth of July always means an influx of lost pets coming chesterthedoginto the Inyo County Animal Shelter.
+The Fourth of July always means an influx of lost pets coming into the Inyo County Animal Shelter.
 We usually end up with several extra stray dogs during this holiday.
 This year, our animal shelter is already at capacity without adding preventable strays.

 Dogs and cats have more sensitive hearing than ours, and fireworks are frightening to them.
 Even calm pets can panic at loud noises.
 Dogs have been known to jump fences and even break through windows or chew through leashes when frightened by loud fireworks.
 Therefore, we are advising people to take the following precautions to protect their pets and keep them safe at home over the upcoming holiday.”